MarkKeeley/markkeeley/content/posts/2019-06-15-am2r-revisited.md

 For those wanting to try the updated version (or try AM2R out for the first time) the best place to look these days is at the [AM2R subreddit.](https://www.reddit.com/r/AM2R/) The most common downloads are for the Windows platform, but I had no problem playing it on Linux through [wine.](https://www.winehq.org/)

+**Update:** The flying creature I have a picture of is called a [Septogg](https://metroid.fandom.com/wiki/Septogg).
+I was right that they were creatures featured in Metroid 2 but did not appear in earlier versions of AM2R.

 <!--more-->